LocalizeTIY/Localize/Readme.md

 > An application that helps a person get familiarized with a new city or town they have moved to.

+The following students participated in this project:

+Hyona Kim - hyonakim
+Maryam Ali - itawtitawapuddytat
+Shalmali Padgoakar - Shalmalidp

+This project is fictional.
+There is no real client.
+Any similarity is purely a coincidence.

 ## Usage